This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Here is where the fuzzy line between beekeeping as an art and beekeeping as a science begins.
+Here is where the fuzzy line between beekeeping as an art and beekeeping as a science.
 Every beekeeper has to take a philosophical stand about the use of treatment in the beehive.
-I prefer a treatment free approach, so my favorite books are The Complete Idiot’s Guide to Beekeeping by Stiglitz and Herboldsheimer and Natural Beekeeping by Ross Conrad.
-If you want to keep bees, read for yourself and make informed decisions about how to manage the inevitable pests in the hive.
+I prefer a treatment-free approach, so my favorite books are The Complete Idiot’s Guide to Beekeeping by Stiglitz and Herboldsheimer and Natural Beekeeping by Ross Conrad.
+If you want to keep bees, read for yourself, and make informed decisions about how to manage the inevitable pests in the hive.

+Hive Location.
 The next focus in getting ready to keep bees is deciding where to put them.
 People today keep beehives everywhere and anywhere.
 Hives are on the tops of buildings in New York City.
-My first hives were on the deck of my house just a few feet from my back door.
+My first hives were on the deck of my house, just a few feet from my back door.
 The main things to keep in mind in locating hives are:

 Hives & Colonies

 Once you’ve set up your hives, you are ready for your bees.
 Bees can be ordered and actually arrive through the postal service.
 I prefer to order nucleus hives and pick them up from the supplier.
-A nucleus hive is a mini-beehive, with a laying queen, bees, honey, pollen.
-You install this mini hive into a bigger hive box and the bees take it from there.
+A nucleus hive is a mini-beehive with a laying queen, bees, honey, and pollen.
+You install this mini hive into a bigger hive box, and the bees take it from there.

 An exciting way to collect bees is to capture a swarm.
 Every year the hive is inclined to split in two in a Darwinian way of increasing the species.
 The queen leaves with half of the bees, mostly the young ones.
 She and her retinue then begin a new hive.
 If the beekeeper can find and capture a swarm, it’s a gift from nature.
 Often they are hanging from a tree or shrub and are easy to get.